LinkedInLearning/building-apps-with-ai-tools-chatgpt-semantic-kernel-langchain-4469616/README.md

 	Commit changes using this command: git commit -m "some message"

 ## Installing
-1. To use these exercise files, you must have the following installed:
+1. To use these exercise files, you must have the following installed: Python
-	- [list of requirements for course]
 2. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
-3. [Course-specific instructions]
+3. All python dependencies are included in each branch

 [0]: # (Replace these placeholder URLs with actual course URLs)